Taishō era: World War I and hegemony in China

 World War I permitted Japan, which fought on the side of the victorious Allied Powers, to expand its influence in Asia and its territorial holdings in the north equatorial Pacific.
 Japan declared war on Germany on August 23, 1914, and quickly occupied German-leased territories in China's Shandong and the Mariana, Caroline, and Marshall islands in the north Pacific Ocean.
 On November 7, Jiaozhou surrendered to Japan.

-With its Western allies heavily involved in the war in Europe, Japan sought further to consolidate its position in China by presenting the Twenty-One Demands (対華二十一ヶ条要求; 二十一条) to the Government in January 1915.
+With its Western allies heavily involved in the war in Europe, Japan sought further to consolidate its position in China by presenting the Twenty-One Demands to the Chinese Beiyang Government in January 1915.
 Besides expanding its control over German holdings, Manchuria and Inner Mongolia, Japan also sought joint ownership of a major mining and metallurgical complex in central China, prohibitions on China's ceding or leasing any coastal areas to a third power, and miscellaneous other political, economic and military controls, which, if achieved, would have reduced China to a Japanese protectorate.
-In the face of slow negotiations with the Chinese government, widespread anti-Japanese sentiment in China and international condemnation forced Japan to withdraw the final group of demands and treaties were signed in May of 1915.
+In the face of slow negotiations with the Beiyang government, widespread anti-Japanese sentiment in China and international condemnation forced Japan to withdraw the final group of demands and treaties were signed in May 1915.

 Japan's hegemony in northern China and other parts of Asia was facilitated through other international agreements.
 One with Russia in 1916 helped further secure Japan's influence in Manchuria and Inner Mongolia, and agreements with France, Britain, and the United States in 1917 recognized Japan's territorial gains in China and the north Pacific.
 The Nishihara Loans (named after Nishihara Kamezo, Tokyo's representative in Beijing) of 1917 and 1918, while aiding the Chinese government, put China still deeper into Japan's debt.
 Toward the end of the war, Japan increasingly filled orders for its European allies' needed war material, thus helping to diversify the country's industry, increase its exports, and transform Japan from a debtor to a creditor nation for the first time.

 Japan's power in Asia grew following the collapse of the Imperial Russian government in 1917 after the Russian Revolution.
 Wanting to seize the opportunity, the Japanese army planned to occupy Siberia as far west as Lake Baikal.
 To do so, Japan had to negotiate an agreement with China allowing the transit of Japanese troops through Chinese territory.
 Although the force was scaled back to avoid antagonizing the United States, more than 70,000 Japanese troops joined the much smaller units of the Allied expeditionary force sent to Siberia in July 1918 as part of the Allied intervention in the Russian Civil War.

 On October 9, 1916, Terauchi Masatake took over as prime minister from Ōkuma Shigenobu.
-On November 2, 1917, the Lansing–Ishii Agreement noted the recognition of Japan's interests in China and pledges of keeping an "Open Door Policy" (門戸開放政策).
+On November 2, 1917, the Lansing–Ishii Agreement noted the recognition of Japan's interests in China and pledges of keeping an "Open Door Policy".
 From July to September 1918, rice riots erupted due to increasing price of rice.
 The large scale rioting and collapse of public order led to the end of Terauchi Masatake government.